-According to the PMBOK 6 guide, the project management knowledge areas help to achieve an efficient project management.
-As you can also learn in the PMP certification training, all these project management knowledge areas include the processes which need to be performed in its own discipline.
+According to the PMBOK guide or project management body of knowledge, the project management knowledge areas help to achieve efficient project management.
+As you can also learn in the PMP certification training, all these project management knowledge areas include the processes which need to be performed in their own discipline.

 This article will provide you a general mapping of which processes belong to which project management knowledge areas.
 Also, we are going to summarize the main purposes of all these 10 project management knowledge areas.
 Although if you want a more detailed review of these project management knowledge areas, you can enroll in an online PMP training.